OffchainLabs/decentralized-timeboost-spec/README.md

 All honest members will see the same sequence of transactions in their local input queue, and this phase is deterministic, so honest members can do this phase independently and asynchronously, and they are guaranteed to produce the same sequence of blocks.

 Honest members sign the hashes of the blocks they produce, and multicast their signature shares. *F+1* signature shares can be aggregated to make a quorum certificate for the block.
 (This is sufficient because at least one of the signers is honest, and therefore an honest member must have signed the blocks that result from correct processing of the unique result of the inclusion round.)

-<u>State and recovery for the block building engine</u>

-[TO DO.
-The main issue here is how to get the nonce re-ordering cache into sync.]